sztrzask/maklipsa.github.io/_posts/2016-12-20-Divide-and-conquer-bits-for-performance.md

 }
 ```

-Why is this code faster?
-If my array contains only one set bit I will do **only from 6 to 9 comparisons** compared to 65 previosly.
+Why will this code be faster?
+If my array contains only one set bit I will do **only from 6 to 9 comparisons** compared to 64 previosly.
 Don't believe me?
 I can prove it mathematicly!

 ### Complexity